Carrot and Ginger Soup with Coconut Milk Recipe

 Ingredients You Need

-- Olive oil: A mild one works best so it doesnโt take over the delicate carrot and ginger flavor.
+- Olive oil: A mild one works best, so it doesn’t take over the delicate carrot and ginger flavor.

 - Onion